 Providing customer service excellence and meeting high professional standards is the culture of the Food and Nutrition Division.
 These two tenants are entrenched in the culture and reiterated in the tone from the top and throughout the division.
 TDA's trained staff, desire to serve the public, and passion for the mission of Food and Nutrition have resulted in routinely providing excellent customer service.
+TDA staff routinely serving the public maintain standards for returning calls and customer follow-up.
 Customer service surveys are a standard tool utilized to continue to evaluate and enhance processes and procedures to maintain a high level of customer service excellence.
-The importance of providing customer service is highlighted in the interview process and employees with the necessary skill sets are sought to ensure the highest quality of services is maintained and improved upon.
+The importance of providing customer service is highlighted in the interview process and employees with the necessary skill sets are sought to ensure the highest quality of service.
+Customer service is key to ensuring a positive perception of the TDA nutrition programs is held by those we serve as well as those who partner with TDA to provide nutrition assistance.
+TDA's responsiveness to concerns while working to achieve prudent, reasonable, and timely solutions is part of the customer service model to meet new challenges and make full use of new growth opportunities.
 5. Transparent such that agency actions can be understood by any Texan.
 TDA maintains open door access for the public at all of its facilities, responds timely to public information requests, maintains a website to provide easy access to its information and services, and attempts to put forth its policies, rules and services in formats easily understood and utilized by participating organizations, program beneficiaries and the public.
 TDA's Food and Nutrition Division engages in multiple media events to increase public awareness of available services and provides user-friendly educational opportunities to persons and entities interested in and engaged in offering food and nutrition assistance.
 Policy memos, all outreach resources, and communications to increase program awareness are written to minimize the use of complex sentences and convoluted language.
-DESCRIBE ANY OTHER CONSIDERATIONS RELEVANT TO YOUR GOAL OR ACTION ITEM All action items stated above are key items necessary to ensure the goal is accomplished on or before August 31, 2023.
-The goal is accomplished annually, on or before the end of each fiscal year, although some actions are seasonal in nature due to the necessity of providing services in the public school and community environments.
-Part of the agency relationship with USDA, the grantor agency that funds much of the activities under this goal, is to assist in getting USDA foods to recipients during an emergency.
-The Food and Nutrition Division performed this function during Hurricane Harvey in August of 2017.
-One lesson learned is that the impact of the event extended beyond the immediate effect of the storm and flooding.
-When assistance was most needed, the businesses contracted for delivery were also struggling to perform their responsibilities.
-When schools reopened, the food delivery was still impacted due to ongoing recovery challenges of contracted providers.
+DESCRIBE ANY OTHER CONSIDERATIONS RELEVANT TO YOUR GOAL OR ACTION ITEM All action items stated above are key items necessary to ensure the goal is accomplished on or before August 31, 2025.
+Part of the agency relationship with USDA, the grantor agency that funds much of the activities under this goal, is to provide USDA foods to recipients during an emergency.
+TDA performed this function during Hurricane Harvey in August of 2017, and was a key and vital responder to the current COVID-19 pandemic issue of 2020.
+One lesson learned from this latest nationwide health concern is the necessity for the Agency to work closely to implement regulatory and procedural changes to respond to the masses quickly.
+The Agency quickly set up communication protocols and statewide calls to bring calm and provide clear and accurate communication.
+This was vital to reduce the miscommunication and information gaps created during urgent emergency situations.
+All organizations involved in feeding Texas' vulnerable population were struggling to perform their responsibilities as the supply chain was stressed and the need grew exponentially in a short span of time.
+The agency became a key logistical and collaboration coordinator.
+This situation has highlighted the requirement to have the adaptability and flexibility to bring order to chaos and also have the presence of mind and structured thought to create strategic solutions to the future concerns that immediate actions precipitate.
 AGENCY OPERATIONAL GOAL AND ACTION PLAN Goal D: Provide indirect administration support to all agency programs.
 SPECIFIC ACTION ITEMS TO ACHIEVE YOUR GOAL - 1.
 Provide central administrative oversight and management. - 2.
 Provide information resources support. - Provide other support services.